achingbrain/jvm.js/README.md

 3. Open http://localhost:8060

-4. Decompile a Java .class file with a main method with `javap -c` and paste the contents into the browser
+4. Drop a .class with a main method file onto the box marked "Drop a .class file here"

-5. Hit compile, set some breakpoints and hit run
+5. Set some breakpoints and hit run

 Other tasks
 ----